fvoges/ansible-role-vault_extras/README.md

 #### `no_proxy`, and  `NO_PROXY`

+Comma or space-separated list of hosts/domains to connect directly.

 |                        | curl      | wget           | Ruby      | Python    | Go        |
 |------------------------|-----------|----------------|-----------|-----------|-----------|
 | no_proxy               | Yes       | Yes            | Yes       | Yes       | Yes       |